 The PRC economy differs from the economies of most developed countries in many respects, including the extent of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
 Although the PRC government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets, and the establishment of improved corporate governance in business enterprises, a substantial portion of productive assets in China is still owned by the government.
 In addition, the PRC government continues to play a significant role in regulating industry development by imposing industrial policies.
-The PRC government also exercises significant control over China's economic growth by allocating resources, controlling payment of foreign currency-denominated obligations, setting monetary policy, regulating financial services and institutions and providing preferential treatment to particular industries or companies.
+The PRC government also exercises significant control over China's economic growth by allocating resources, controlling payment of foreign currency-denominated obligations, setting monetary policy, restricting the inflow and outflow of foreign capital, regulating financial services and institutions and providing preferential treatment to particular industries or companies.

 While the PRC economy has experienced significant growth in the past three decades, growth has been uneven, both geographically and among various sectors of the economy.
 The PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures may benefit the overall PRC economy, but may also have a negative effect on us.
 Our financial condition and results of operations could be materially and adversely affected by government control over capital investments or changes in tax regulations that are applicable to us.
+The PRC government also has significant authority to exert influence on the ability of a China-based issuer, such as our company, to conduct its business.
 In addition, the PRC government has implemented in the past certain measures to control the pace of economic growth.
 These measures may cause decreased economic activity, which in turn could lead to a reduction in demand for our services and consequently have a material adverse effect on our businesses, financial condition and results of operations.